albertattard/spring-boot-camp/docs/02-data/06-custom-queries.md

 ## Scenario

 Customers using our API came back with feedback.
 They would like to filter offices by country.
-For example, given the country, `"germany"`, our repository should return all offices that belong to this country, case-insensitive.
+For example, given the country, `"germany"`, our repository should return all offices that belong to this country, case insensitive.

 ## Filter by a property (JPA query methods)

 [Spring Data JPA](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/) provides [query method](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods) that we can take advantage from.

-We can acheive filtering by simply adding a new method to our repository as shown next.
+We can achieve filtering by simply adding a new method to our repository as shown next.

 ```java
 List<OfficeEntity> findAllByCountryIgnoreCase( final String country );